CN-UPB/B-JointSP/README.md

 # B-JointSP

-**Note: This branch is for ongoing development for another project.
-It's not thoroughly tested and may be unstable.
-For the NetSoft'18 submission, please only consider the master branch.
-This branch only includes the heuristic, not the MIP.**

-B-JointSP is an optimization problem focusing on the joint scaling and placement (called embedding) of NFV network services, consisting of interconnected virtual network functions (VNFs).
-The exceptional about B-JointSP is its consideration of realistic, bidirectional network services, in which flows return to their sources.
-It even supports stateful VNFs, that need to be traversed by the same flows in both upstream and downstream direction.
+B-JointSP is an optimization problem focusing on the *joint scaling and placemen*t (called embedding) of NFV network services, consisting of interconnected virtual network functions (VNFs).
+The exceptional about B-JointSP is its consideration of *realistic, bidirectional network services*, in which flows return to their sources.
+It even supports *stateful VNFs*, that need to be traversed by the same flows in both upstream and downstream direction.
 Furthermore, B-JointSP allows the reuse of VNFs across different network services and supports physical network functions.

+*Note: For the source code originally implemented and submitted to IEEE NetSoft 2018, refer to the corresponding [release](https://github.com/CN-UPB/B-JointSP/releases/tag/v1.0) or [branch](https://github.com/CN-UPB/B-JointSP/tree/netsoft2018).
+This branch contains only the heuristic, not the MIP, and is greatly extended compared to the original code.*

 ## Setup